Floydscharm/project/README.md

 ### Installation
 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Get a free API Key at [https://example.com](https://example.com)
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/your_username_/Project-Name.git
    ```
-3. Install NPM packages
+2. Install NPM packages
    ```sh
    npm install
    ```
-4. Enter your API in `config.js`
+3. Enter your API in `config.js`
    ```js
    const API_KEY = 'ENTER YOUR API';
    ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Roadmap
+## 📌Roadmap

 - [x] Landing page
 - [x] Add back to top links